 Not only was he a medical scientist, but he was also a gifted artist.
 As a result, he used his artistic skill to draw various shapes of neurons.
 Enter into his neuron forest. now.
 I took the following drawings from an online teacher resource published by Weisman Art Museum for classroom activities.
 This excellent resource is freely available.
 You can access the whole document through this link: “The Beautiful Brain: The Drawings of Santiago Ramon Y Cajal”.

 Appreciate how precisely he has drawn the following.
 This type of neuron exists in our brain cortex.
 It is called the Pyramidal neuron due to the shape of the cell body.
 He had drawn this in 1904.

 The Neuronal forest by Cajal

-More recently, with the advancement of technology, we can now see how our neuron forest looks like in a 3-dimensional view through this Youtube link of neurons and synapses published by the USC Stevens Neuroimaging and Informatics Institute.
+More recently, with the advancement of technology, we can now see how our neuron forest looks in a 3-dimensional view through this Youtube link of neurons and synapses published by the USC Stevens Neuroimaging and Informatics Institute.